resotto/aws-terraform/README.md

 ```

 # Separating environment directory
-- For separating .tfstate file, which stores state about infrastructure and configuration.
+- For separating .tfstate, which stores state about infrastructure and configuration.

 # How to build each environment
 Moving to `env/prod` or `env/dev`, and running following commands: